IanEdington/IanEdington.github.io/index.md

 # Welcome

 Hi, my name is Ian.
-I'm a tech entrepreneur who enjoys socially repronsible investing, cooking, and coding.
-This site serves as my main portfolio, resume and collection of writtings.
+I'm a tech entrepreneur who enjoys socially responsible investing, cooking, and coding.
+This site serves as my main portfolio, resume and collection of writing.